Partner / London

 Tamsin practised as a barrister for five years at specialist IP chambers prior to qualifying as a solicitor and joining a leading City firm.
 She joined D Young & Co in 2011, together with Ian Starr, to establish the D Young & Co Dispute Resolution & Legal Group.

-Tamsin is referred to by the Legal 500 2013 as a "key figure" in the D Young & Co Dispute Resolution and Legal team, and previously in 2012 was highlighted by Legal 500 as a "rising star" in a team that "'surpasses expectations’ on contentious IP work.
+Tamsin is referred to by the Legal 500 2013 as a "key figure" in the D Young & Co Dispute Resolution and Legal team.
+Managing IP (MIP) comments (2014) that Tamsin is "definitely a rising star in the team.
+When it comes to handling IP disputes, Ian [Starr] and Tamsin are two of the best lawyers out there.
+They are a cut above the rest."
 In January 2014 World Trademark Review (WTR 1000) notes that Tamsin is "excellent and has a great track record with success", referring to Holman and Starr as a "crack litigation pair...competing with the most established firms in contentious suits".
 In March 2013 Tamsin was highlighted by Super Lawyers as an IP super lawyer in the UK.

 BA (Hons) in Metallurgy and Science of Materials, Trinity College, University of Oxford 1993.
 MA awarded 1996.

 Called to the Bar of England and Wales (Middle Temple Scholarship) 1995.

 Solicitor of the Senior Courts of England and Wales 2002.